- Moving on after treatment for breast cancer

 For other women, the cancer may never go away completely.
 They may get regular treatments with chemotherapy (chemo), radiation, or other treatments to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be hard and stressful.
 It has its own type of uncertainty.
 Our document, When Cancer Doesn't Go Away, talks more about this.

 After your treatment is over, ongoing follow-up is very important.
 During these visits, your doctors will ask about symptoms and do a physical exam.
-Although you will still need to have mammograms, blood tests and imaging studies (like CT scans or MRIs) are not a standard part of follow-up for early breast cancer.
+These visits will be scheduled more often at first, and then less often as time goes by.
+Unless you have had both breasts removed, you will get regular mammograms.
+Blood tests and imaging studies (like CT scans or MRIs), though, are not a standard part of follow-up for early breast cancer.
 These tests may only be ordered if you are having problems.
 Follow-up is needed to watch for treatment side effects and to check for cancer that has come back or spread.

 Almost any cancer treatment can have side effects.
 Some may last for a few weeks or months, but others can be permanent.
 Please tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.
 Use this time to ask your health care team questions and discuss any concerns you might have.